IBM/aspera-cli/docs/README.erb.md

 Activation is in two steps:

-- The admninistrator must create an API client in Faspex with JWT support
+- The administrator must create an API client in Faspex with JWT support

   This operation is generally done only once: